Afro-Venezuelans

-Afro-Venezuelans (Spanish: Afrovenezolanos) are Venezuelans of African descent.
-About 4% of the Venezuelan population self-identify as "black" or "Afro-descendant", although most Venezuelans are mixed with African ancestry.
+Afro-Venezuelans (Afrovenezolanos), also known as Black Venezuelans (Venezolanos negros), are Venezuelans who have predominantly or total Sub-Saharan African ancestry.
 Afro-Venezuelans are mostly descendants of enslaved Africans brought to the Western Hemisphere during the Atlantic slave trade.
 This term also sometimes refers to the combining of African and other cultural elements found in Venezuelan society such as the arts, traditions, music, religion, race, and language.

 History

 Slave Trade

+The first black Africans arrived on the Island of Cubagua around 1526–1527 to be used by Spaniards as slaves in pearl fishing.
+Slaves were later imported to the rest of Venezuelan territory for plantations and domestic service.

 Between 1576 and 1810, about 100,000 African slaves were transported across the Atlantic to Venezuela via the transatlantic slave trade.
 These slaves belonged to various ethnicities from present-day Angola, Senegal, Gambia, Benin, Nigeria and the Congo, such as: Kalabari, Igbo, Yoruba, Kongo, Wolof, and more.
-Slaves were treated as units of commerce, referred to as pieza de india in reference to their physique and potential for travel.
+Slaves were treated as units of commerce, referred to as pieza de india which refers to their physique and potential for travel.
 Throughout the sixteenth century, slaves were brought to toil in the gold mines in Coro and Buría (Yaracuy) and to Isla Margarita and Cumaná for fishing and pearl diving.
 Small-scale agricultural plantations were also initiated in Venezuela, especially among the regions surrounding Caracas.
 In the 18th century, immense shipments of slaves were transported to Barlovento to aid the burgeoning cacao industry, indigo plantations in the Venezuelan Llanos and the sugar plantations in Lara, Aragua and Zulia, around Lake Maracaibo.